snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 # Milestone Deadlines:
 # Recap from Previous Week and New Deadlines (pending)
 - Electrical schematic now includes liquid bubbler for the prevention of blackflow gases.
 The temperature range and pressure range of the tube furnace have been identified.
-Need verification on how the HVC150 electrical connections were represented.
+Need verification on how the HVC150 electrical connections were represented. **HVC electrical feedthrough with boat is not necessary at this time - maybe later down the road we can revisit for the deposition of SiO2**

 <img width="700" alt="image" src="https://github.com/user-attachments/assets/37d197aa-a793-4a92-8dcd-ec7f7a03ae7f" />